 Buyers have a choice of a six-speed manual or eight-speed automatic gearbox.
-The auto is definitely worth the extra expense as it offers smooth, fast shifts, while the manual has a springy, slightly vague action and is difficult to put into reverse.
+The automatic is definitely worth the extra expense as it offers smooth, fast shifts, while the manual has a springy, slightly vague action and is difficult to put into reverse.
 The auto costs an extra £1,550, but returns marginally better fuel economy figures.

 Although the Gran Coupe hasn’t been tested by Euro NCAP, given it’s similarities to the rest of the 3 and 4 Series range, it will likely be a five-star car.
-Six airbags are equipped as standard, while a whole range of preventative systems are available.
+Six airbags are equipped as standard, while a whole range of preventative systems is available.

-An optional head up display offers drivers access to speed and satnav instructions via an image projected onto the base of the windscreen, while cameras offering a 360-degree view make manoeuvring much more simple.
+An optional head-up display offers drivers access to speed and satnav instructions via an image projected onto the base of the windscreen, while cameras offering a 360-degree view make manoeuvring much more simple.

 It’s hard to judge the value of the Gran Coupe.
 Although it costs about £3,000 more than the more practical 3 series, it does come better equipped, while it costs the same as the regular coupe, but offers two extra doors.

 An automatic tailgate can be handy when lugging heavy items around, while heated leather seats and climate control are standard across the range.
 If you want to add a little aggression to your 4GC, you can opt for the M Sport pack.
-You’d have to be pretty committed to the cause though, and you’ll need to fork out £3,000 for the privilege.
+You’d have to be pretty committed to the cause, though, and you’ll need to fork out £3,000 for the privilege.